swiss-territorial-data-lab/proj-dolines/README.md

 ## Setup

-Tested on Windows 10 with python 3.12.4.
+Tested on Windows 10 with python 3.11.
 No specific requirement was identified.

-Create an environment and then, install the dependencies with the following command:
+Create conda environment and then, install the `lidar` library with conda as indicated below.
+After this first step, the other libaries can be installed with the requirement file.

 ```
+conda create -n <env name> python=3.11
+conda activate <env name>
+conda install -c conda-forge mamba
+mamba install -c conda-forge lidar
 pip install -r requirements.txt
 ```

+If you encounter difficulties with the `lidar` libary, pleas refer to the [official documentation](https://lidar.gishub.org/installation/).

 ## Data